ChrisWilliamson11/blender-assistant-mcp/blender_assistant_mcp/protocol.md

 ## Handoff Protocol

-*Leave a line of retreat for the next Assistant.*
+*Leave a line of retreat for the next Agent.*

 When you stop (decision point, context exhausted, or done):